VasinkaD/DAMN/README.md

 ## Technical notes:
 All the code was evaluated on Linux with an AMD EPYC 7443P processor and an NVIDIA RTX A5000 GPU.
 The computational time denoted in individual files refers to this configuration. <br>
 The functionality was also tested on a standalone Linux machine.
+We did not explicitly test Windows systems, and they probably will not work without a proper Linux emulator because of TensorFlow GPU support.